Athens (Piraeus) – Agistri

 Ferries to Saronic Islands

-The Athens to Agistri ferry route is provided by 2 operators and runs all year round.
-The ferry crossing from Athens to Agistri is aproximately 1 hour and 35 minutes on ferries servicing this route.
-Athens to Agistri ferry duration can range between 1 hour 35 minutes and 1 hour 45 minutes depending on the operator you are sailing with.
+The Athens (Piraeus) to Agistri ferry route is provided by 2 operators and is available for booking all year round.
+The ferry crossing from Athens (Piraeus) to Agistri takes approximately 55 minutes on ferries servicing this route.
+The ferry duration for the Athens (Piraeus) to Agistri ferry can range between 50 minutes and 1 hour 35 minutes depending on the operator that you decide to travel with.

-The first ferry departs Athens around 09:30 and the last ferry departs at around 15:15.
+The first ferry leaves Athens (Piraeus) Port at approximately 07:40 and the last ferry leaves at approximately 20:00.
 Ferry schedules can vary by operator and season.

-The fastest ferry from Athens to Agistri is with Aegean Flying Dolphins in 1 hour and 35 minutes.
+The fastest ferry from Athens (Piraeus) to Agistri is with Aegean Flying Dolphins in 50 minutes.

 More routes than anyone else.